Why does a SecuriThink project always begin with an assessment?

 And while some in the organization think the goal should be San Francisco, digging a little deeper may reveal that Sacramento or San Diego will better satisfy more of the stakeholders.
 The assessment is a critical reality check before we roll up our sleeves to get from point A to point B. It also helps identify whether we need to build in a phased approach, because sometimes there’s a good reason to stop for a while in Denver before continuing on.

-While various InfoSec maturity scales do not map directly to the 5 levels of results in SecuriThink methodology, there is a lot of common ground at the highest levels of both.
+While various cybersecurity maturity scales do not map directly to the 5 levels of results in SecuriThink methodology, there is a lot of common ground at the highest levels of both.

 SEA is a subset of a SecuriThink engagement strategy.
 We work in cooperation with existing efforts and leverage them to the fullest extent possible.

-Cultural ArmourTM is achieved when InfoSec is deeply embedded in company culture.
-It means you walk the talk that “information security is everyone’s job”.
+Cultural ArmourTM is achieved when cybersecurity is embedded in company culture.
+It means you walk the talk that “Everyone has a role in cybersecurity.”

 SecuriThink senior practitioners are to business transformation specialists as engineers are to physicists.
 The distinction is one of theory versus applied theory.

-Starting with our founder’s degree in computer engineering, technology is at the core of what we do.
-We work well with Subject Matter Experts (SME) and we have some on our team but most of us don’t consider ourselves technology SMEs.
+Starting with our founder’s degree in computer engineering and cybersecurity credentials, technology is at the core of what we do.
+Cybersecurity is a very broad area; no one person knows it all.
+We work well with Subject Matter Experts (SMEs) to make sure all your bases are covered.

-Our information security specialty gives SecuriThink a tighter focus than most business transformation efforts.
+Our cybersecurity specialty gives SecuriThink a tighter focus than most business transformation efforts.
 We aim to shift your culture, not turn it inside out.
 We stay in our lane.

 The SecuriThink methodology draws on a bank of over 200 questions from which a dynamic subset is selected for your project.